Business Intelligence

 Lightdash

-Lightdash is BI with metrics in code — in your dbt project or in Lightdash's own YAML.
-AI-native, flat-rate, and way cheaper than Looker at scale.
+Lightdash is BI with metrics in code, in your dbt project or in Lightdash's own YAML.
+Flat-rate pricing, unlimited users, and way cheaper than Looker at scale.

 What It Is